Set List for Stage Show

 • Do you believe in voodoo?
 That’s the theme of the next demonstration.
 Imagine two of your audience members are synchronized and you see “proof” that what happens to one audience member, is felt by the other audience member.
 Even to the strongest skeptics, this is an absolutely Earth-shattering mystery!

 • Have you ever fantasized of winning money playing card games at the casino?
 That’s the theme of the next demonstration.
 Imagine that the performer cleanly shows a deck of playing cards.
 (Note that these are giant cards so that larger audiences can see them from a distance.)
 Then he mixes up the playing cards.
 Next, he hands the playing cards off to one of your audience members to mix them up.
-The mentalist does not touch the cards.
-While the selected audience member remains on stage, the mentalist walks to the back of the room and faces the opposite direction.
+Jesse does not touch the cards.
+While the selected audience member remains on stage, Jesse walks to the back of the room and faces the opposite direction.
 The performer’s eyes are closed and covered in the back of the room.
 The original audience member is still at the front of the room (on stage).
 This audience member randomly selects a playing card, shows it to the audience, and slides it back into the deck.
 With a comedic twist and 100% full audience participation, the performer announces what playing card was chosen and the exact position of the card, without going near it!
 This demonstration truly has to be seen to be believed.

 • An audience member inspects a book to confirm it has many different words.
 Then this audience member thinks of a word from the book.
 After that, the full audience stares at a pencil and directs their mental concentration to it.
 Soon enough, the pencil rises and starts writing on its own!
 What did it write?
 Well, it turns out to be the exact word the audience member thought of in the book.
 This demonstration is visual, it’s interactive, it adds variety into the show, and it’s downright spooky!
 (Actually, there are two additional, stunning phases to this demonstration, but we don’t want to spoil the ending here.)